-FanpLESStic is a new project, working with preventing and decreasing the pollution of microplastics in water and the Baltic Sea.
+FanpLESStic-sea is a project, working with preventing and decreasing the pollution of microplastics in water and the Baltic Sea.

-FanpLESStic is a new project, working with preventing and decreasing the pollution of microplastics in water and the Baltic Sea.
+FanpLESStic-sea is a project, working with preventing and decreasing the pollution of microplastics in water and the Baltic Sea.
 The project will increase knowledge and understanding about dispersal pathways and sources through measurements in different flows in society, as well as cost-effective methods to reduce microplastics.

 - Increased knowledge of where microplastics come from and their transport pathways.